-3.2.
+2.2.
+Students will be able to apply leadership theories and related skills.
+Yes 3.
+Our graduates will be trained in ethics.
+3.1.
+In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
+Yes 3.2.
 Our students will practice ethics in the duration of the program.
 Yes 4.
 Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
-Partially through course materials and engaging with international classmates and business 5.
+Partially through course materials and engaging with international students and faculty 5.
 Our graduates will be skilled in problem-solving and critical 5.1.
 Our students will have a good understanding of fundamental theories in their fields.
 Yes thinking.
 5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
 Yes 5.3.
 Our students will demonstrate competency in critical thinking.
 Yes